 - Transfer granola to baking sheet then spread into one layer.

-- Bake 20 to 30 minutes, stirring granola every 8 to 10 minutes.
-If you do not stir the granola occasionally, it will cook unevenly.
-Towards the end of the baking time, check your granola every 5 minutes to prevent it from over-browning.
+- Bake, stirring granola every 8 to 10 minutes, until golden brown; 20 to 30 minutes.
+Towards the end of the baking time, check your granola every few minutes to prevent it from over-browning.

 - Transfer baking sheet to a cooling rack and let granola cool completely.
 Store cooled granola in an airtight container up to two weeks.
 Since butter is used in the recipe, you could also store in an airtight container in the refrigerator to extend shelf life, not that we anticipate any being left since it’s so good.